quark-engine/quark-engine/docs/source/install.rst

       -l, --label [max|detailed]      Show report based on label of rules -C, --comparison                Behaviors comparison based on max confidence of rule labels
+      --core-library [androguard|rizin]
+                                      Specify the core library used to analyze an APK
       --version                       Show the version and exit.
       --help                          Show this message and exit.